A paradise for history lovers on the southern coast of Cyprus, Limassol was founded in ancient times and has sites dating as far back as 2,000BC.

+However, Limassol still prides itself on its blue flag beaches and the city’s historic centre meaning this place is a great destination for a bit of culture as well as relaxation.
 If you do want to party though after a day on the beach, you’ll be guaranteed a good night in the city centre thanks to Limassol’s outgoing nightlife.
-This is when the city really come to life and shows off it’s true colours!
+This is when the city really comes to life and shows off its true colours!

 Like many resorts across Cyprus, Limassol enjoys almost year-round popularity for its gorgeous summers and mild winters.
 Average sea temperatures here don’t tend to dip below 17°C, which means that the beach areas attract keen sea swimmers even during the cooler months of the year.

 July is the hottest month here, while January is the coolest.
 Rainfall is the heaviest during December, although even then it rains little when compared to other parts of the Mediterranean.